ProjectsInTesting/IT140-PythonGameProject/README.md

 # 🧠 Escape: The AI Lockdown

-Welcome to the **IT140-PythonGameProject**!
-This is a text-based adventure game created as part of my University's IT-140 course project.
+Welcome to the **IT140-PythonGameProject** This is a text-based adventure game created as part of my University's IT-140 course project.

 In this game, you play as a technician trapped in a high-tech manufacturing facility during a factory lockdown.
 A rogue AI has taken over.
-You must navigate through rooms, collect six essential tools, and avoid the AI core to shut down the system and escape!
+You must navigate through rooms, collect six essential tools, and avoid the AI core to shut down the system and escape

 ---